portugueslab/stytra/docs/source/userguide/7_offline.rst

     This will open the following window:

     .. image:: ../../screenshots/offline_start_window.png
-       :scale: 60%
        :alt: offline starting window
        :align: center

 |

  2. Choose an input video file and what you want to track (tail, eyes, tail and eyes, or freely swimming fish).
-    Then push the "Start Stytra" button.
+    Then click the "Start Stytra" button.
 This will open the Stytra interface:

     .. image:: ../../screenshots/offline_main_window.png
-       :scale: 30%
+       :width: 100%
        :alt: offline main window
        :align: center